 Chondromalacia patellae is softening of the cartilage underneath the patella.

-Chondromalacia patellae often causes generalized knee pain, without swelling, especially when climbing or descending stairs, playing sports that exert an axial load on the knees, or sitting for a long time.
+Chondromalacia patellae often causes generalized knee pain especially when climbing or descending stairs, playing sports that exert an axial load on the knee, or sitting for a long time (theater sign).
+Usually the pain occurs without swelling.
 This disorder probably results from angular or rotational changes in the leg that unbalance elements of the quadriceps and cause patellar misalignment during movement.

-Acute pain due to chondromalacia patellae is treated by applying ice and taking analgesics.
+Acute pain due to chondromalacia patellae is treated by doing physical therapy to improve the mechanics, applying ice, and taking analgesics.
 Children with chondromalacia patellae should avoid pain-causing activities (typically, those that involve bending the knee) for several days.
-Persistent or recurrent pain due to chondromalacia patellae may be relieved by arthroscopic smoothing of the patella's undersurface.
+Persistent or recurrent pain due to chondromalacia patellae may rarely require arthroscopic smoothing of the patella's undersurface.

 Last full review/revision January 2014 by David D. Sherry, MD; Frank Pessler, MD, PhD